eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 > :bulb: It doesn't matter if you use `String` or `Output`, but you _must_ use the same
 > after `Get` and after `Put`.

+After implementing the test cases, all mentions of the dummy keyword `Replace this with an actual implementation` should be gone, and the resource import can be removed from the `Settings`.
+Try it and check that the tests still pass.

 </details> <!-- RESTinstance -->